Adham-Kaseb/Weather-App/README.md

 ---

-Feel free to customize to better fit your project and add any additional sections or information that you think would be helpful for users and contributors.
+Feel free to customize it to better fit your project and add any additional sections or information that you think would be helpful for users and contributors.
 Good luck.